Frumph/comicpress/readme.txt

 Please read information and faqs on comiceasel.com for more information.

 == Changelog ==
+= 4.2.1 =
+* Translation string for description in style.css thanks kniebremser
+* Translation strings for Customizer

 = 4.2 =
 * No longer saves data to the database unless you click save in the comicpress options
 * logic change on featured image for non-comics